wingyiuc/Option-Pricing/README.md

 ### Prerequisites
 Required R packages are: `data.table`, `readxl`, `stringr`, `ggplot2`, `tidyverse`, `doParallel`, `doRNG`.

-### Getting basket barrier options prices
-Please go to `project_pricing_multiple_barrier.R` and run the code to get the option prices.
-Please change `mainDir` to your current directory.
-The programme uses small-time-step Monte Carlo Simulation to generate simulated price paths, and Heston model to simulate changing volatility.
-To reduce the computation time, it uses parallel computing for the large simulations

-### Getting single underlying barrier options prices
+### Getting single underlying barrier options prices and backtesting
 Please go to `roject_pricing_single_barrier.R` and run the code to get the option prices.
 Please change `mainDir` to your current directory.
 The programme uses Monte Carlo Simulation and a closed form pricing formula with contract functions.
-If you wish to price one underlying only, it is adviced to use this programme to reduce computation time.
+It gives the option prices, delta of the options, as well as backtesting results.
+If you wish to price more than one underlying, please use `project_pricing_multiple_barrier.R`.

-### Getting backtesting results
+### Getting basket barrier options prices and backtesting
-Please go to `project_backtest_performance.R` and run the code to see backtesting results.
+Please go to `project_pricing_multiple_barrier.R` and run the code to get the option prices.
 Please change `mainDir` to your current directory.
+The programme uses small-time-step Monte Carlo Simulation to generate simulated price paths, and Heston model to simulate changing volatility.
+To reduce the computation time, it uses parallel computing for the large simulations.

 ## Customizing results
 ### Changing underlyings